-Scientists localise genetic mutations responsible for abnormal thyroid functionJanuary 16th, 2013 in Genetics /
+Scientists localise genetic mutations responsible for abnormal thyroid functionJanuary 16th, 2013 by Kerry Faulkner in Genetics /

 The thyroid hormone regulates metabolism and plays an important role in development.
 Deficiencies, especially during intrauterine life and immediately post-natal, can result in damage of the central nervous system.
 Credit: iStock

 Thyroid hormone resistance has been linked to mutations in the IGSF1 gene for the first time—surprising researchers who did not suspect it played a role in the maintenance of normal thyroid function.